SchweizerischeBundesbahnen/api-principles/architecture.md

 ### `MUST` APIs belong to business capabilities
 An API itself is not a business capability, but it transports the teams core business values to other teams.
 Therefore, a team providing a business capability must own and provide the according API.
 This API must explicitly not be own and/or maintained by other teams.

 For engineering teams, focusing on building business capabilities, it is tempting to delegate the API capabilities to a team which is the expert of building and providing APIs.
-But during the last decades we have learned, that introducing an API team, which publishes the API for an other team introduces an additional organizational and technical dependency which slows down evolution, complicates failure tracing and increases cost in creation and maintenance.
+But during the last decades we have learned, that introducing an API team which publishes the API for an other team introduces an additional organizational and technical dependency which slows down evolution, complicates failure tracing and increases cost in creation and maintenance.

 ### `MUST` We build tolerant dependencies
 When building dependencies between teams and applications, we focus on loose coupling.
 We implement [tolerant readers](https://martinfowler.com/bliki/TolerantReader.html) and we strictly follow Postel's law: